AmarFurqan/AmarFurqan.github.io/Target Audience.md

 ## Target audience

-Target audiences are the physicians and patients who are looking forward to advance medical solutions.
+Target audiences of this blog are the physicians and patients who are looking forward to advance medical solutions.